itsjunetime/smserver/README.md

 - [x] Desktop notifications
 - [x] Access to camera roll on web interface
 - [x] Viewing and sending of read receipts
+- [x] Graphic displays for reactions
-- [ ] Subject lines for texts on web interface
+- [ ] Ability to send reactions from web interface - This is nearly done
 - [ ] Information on web page about battery life, wifi connection, etc - This is nearly done.

 ### Future plans
 - [ ] Search through messages from browser - This has been implemented in the API
+- [ ] Subject lines for texts on web interface
 - [ ] Notification when other party starts typing
-- [ ] Graphic display for reactions (as opposed to plain text)

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.